F-22 Raptor Flight Critical Systems

 The tires on the F-22 are Michelin Air-X steel belted radials.
-Goodyear Bias-ply tires will also be qualified for the aircraft.
+Goodyear Bias-ply tires were also qualified for the aircraft.

 There are eight fuel tanks on the F-22, including one (designated F-1) in the forward fuselage behind the pilot's ejection seat.
 The others are located in the fuselage and the wings.
-The F-22 will run on JP-8, a naphthalene-based fuel with a relatively high flash point.
+The F-22 runs on JP-8, a naphthalene-based fuel with a relatively high flash point.

 The F-22 has single-point ground fueling, and it can be refueled without the need for ground power.
 It also has a Xar-built air refueling receptacle on the top side of the aircraft in the mid fuselage directly behind the cockpit.
 It is covered by two butterfly doors that have integral low-voltage lights to aid in night refueling.

 The F-22 also has an On-Board Inert Gas Generation System (OBIGGS) that inerts the fuel tanks as the fuel is depleted.
 Fuel in itself is not as explosive as the fumes are.
 By filling the tanks with inert nitrogen as the fuel is used, the fumes are suppressed, and the chance of explosion, such would occur if the fuel tanks were hit by gunfire, is nearly eliminated.